 - i.
 Proposals for self- or custom-build housing developments will be supported on suitable sites and subject to compliance with other relevant policies within the District Plan. - ii.
-Provision of serviced plots for self- or custom-build housing will be encouraged on all new residential developments, subject to the level of demand for such housing, suitability of the site and viability. - iii.
+Provision of serviced plots for self- or custom-build housing will be encouraged on all suitable sites, subject to the level of demand for such housing and viability. - iii.
 A minimum of 5% of the residential plots on housing sites comprising of 100 or more dwellings, subject to feasibility and viability, will need to be provided as serviced plots for self- or custom-build housing. - iv.
-Serviced plots will need to have a water supply, foul and surface water drainage, telecommunications and an electricity supply available at the plot boundary and legal access to a public highway.
+Serviced plots will need to have a water, foul and surface water drainage, telecommunications and electricity supply available at the plot boundary and legal access to a public highway. - v.
+Affordable housing on self or custom build sites will need to be provided through serviced land being made available at nil cost or through individual serviced plots being transferred at nil cost.

-- v.
-Affordable housing on self or custom build sites will need to be provided through an area of serviced land being made available at nil cost or through individual serviced plots being transferred at nil cost. - vi.
-A design code, prepared by the developer and agreed with the District Council, will need to be followed for each site and individual plot passports will also be required. - vii.
-Each self or custom build plot will need-to form a separate phase of the development in order to facilitate the timely submission of a reserved matters planning application by the intended occupant of each plot. - viii.
-Communities preparing Neighbourhood Plans will be encouraged to identify suitable sites for self or custom-build housing plots within their neighbourhood plan area.
+- vi.
+A design code, prepared by the developers and agreed with the District Council, will need to be followed for each site and individual plot passports will also be required. - vii.
+Each self- or custom-build plot will need-to form a separate phase of the development in order to facilitate the timely submission of a reserved matters planning application by the intended occupant of each plot. - viii.
+Communities preparing Neighbourhood Plans will be encouraged to identify suitable sites for self- and custom-build housing plots within their neighbourhood plan area.